 Bohol The Visayas, Philippines Travel Guide

 Philippine cuisine is a fusion of Malay, Chinese, Spanish, and American influences.
 This blend forms an unique flavor profile.
 Boholano cuisine emphasizes fresh seafood, pork, and local vegetables.
-Flavors tend to be savory, salty, sour, and sometimes sweet.
+Flavors are usually savory, salty, sour, and sometimes sweet.
 It is for the most part less spicy than other Asian cuisines.

-Coconut milk, vinegar, soy sauce, garlic, onions, ginger, and calamansi (Philippine lime).
-Various fresh herbs and spices also play a role.
+Coconut milk, vinegar, brown sauce made from fermented soybeans, garlic, onions, ginger, and calamansi (Philippine lime).
+Various fresh seasonings and spices also play a role.

 Rice is a staple food, served with almost every meal.
 It forms the base of the diet.